Aaron Gunn

 Aaron Gunn (born 1989 or 1990) is a Canadian politician and filmmaker.
 A member of the Conservative Party, he has served as the Member of Parliament (MP) for North Island—Powell River since the 2025 federal election.

 Gunn's campaign drew national attention due to controversy over his remarks on residential schools and Indigenous reconciliation, which were condemned by the British Columbia's First Nations Leadership Council and other indigenous groups.
-In 2022, he had previously sought the leadership of the British Columbia (BC) Liberal Party, but was disqualified.
+In 2022, he sought the leadership of the British Columbia Liberal Party, but was disqualified.

+Gunn first gained public attention through his documentaries, including Vancouver Is Dying and Canada Is Dying, as well as through his political commentary series Politics Explained.

+At the time of the 2025 Canadian federal election, he lived in Campbell River, British Columbia.

 Early life and filmmaking

-Gunn grew up in Greater Victoria, and became interested in filmmaking as a teenager.
+Aaron Gunn grew up in Greater Victoria, and became interested in filmmaking as a teenager.
 He earned a Bachelor of Commerce from the University of Victoria and served in the 5th (British Columbia) Field Artillery Regiment of the Canadian Army Reserve.

 After university, Gunn worked for the Canadian Taxpayers Federation, where he developed his communication skills.
-He then worked for conservative organization Canada Proud, producing about 200 two-minute videos on political topics.
+He later worked for conservative organization Canada Proud, producing approximately 200 two-minute videos on political topics.

-Aaron Gunn has been producing both short- and long-form videos since 2017.
-His documentary series, Politics Explained, has amassed millions of views across Facebook and YouTube, with four seasons available to watch online.

-As a result of consistent content on social media, Gunn is among the most followed political figures in Western Canada, with 120,000 followers on Facebook and 100,000 subscribers on YouTube.
+Gunn has been producing short- and long-form videos since 2017.
+His documentary series, Politics Explained, has amassed millions of views across Facebook and YouTube over four seasons.
+He is among the most followed political figures in Western Canada, with 120,000 followers on Facebook and 100,000 subscribers on YouTube.

-Gunn’s filmmaking career grew to significant prominence in 2022, when he released Vancouver Is Dying, an hour-long documentary that explores issues including crime, homelessness and the overdose crisis.
-Published on the heels of the 2022 Vancouver municipal election, the movie garnered over two million views on YouTube in just a few weeks.
+Gunn's filmmaking career received significant attention in 2022 with the release of Vancouver Is Dying, an hour-long documentary about crime, homelessness, and the opioid overdose crisis in Vancouver.
+Released on October 5, 2022, the film received more than two million views on YouTube within a month of its release.

-Some analyses have speculated that the film played a pivotal role in then-mayor Kennedy Stewart losing the election.
-Stewart himself validated this speculation, crediting Gunn’s work for his loss.
-Critics say the film misrepresents addiction policy and contributes to the stigmatization of marginalized populations.
-The film presently sits at 4.5 million views on YouTube.
+Some commentators have speculated that the film contributed to then-mayor Kennedy Stewart's defeat in the 2022 municipal election, and Stewart himself later stated that the film contributed to his loss.
+Critics of the documentary have argued that it misrepresents addiction and drug policy and contributes to the stigmatization of marginalized groups.
+As of May 2026, the film had received 4.5 million views on YouTube.

-Gunn went on to produce Canada Is Dying, a sequel which garnered nearly two million views on YouTube.
+In 2023, Gunn released Canada Is Dying, a sequel that received over one million views on YouTube.